Sanjrani

-The Sanjrani (سنجرانی) is a sub-branch of the Baloch tribe settled in the Sindh and Balochistan provinces of Pakistan.
+The Sanjrani (سنجرانی) is a sub-branch of the Baloch tribe settled in the Sindh and Balochistan provinces of Pakistan. and Afghanistan.

 Origins

 The Sanjrani are a diverse tribe.
 According to Nabi Bakhsh Baloch, the Rind are divided into 11 sub-tribes and 60 clans which include the Sanjrani.
 Sanjrani is also a clan of the Rustamani sub-tribe of the Mazari.
 The present chief of Chagai and Sardar of Sanjrani tribe is Sardar Hakeem Ali Sanjrani.